-As a serious independent podcast creator, it’s important that you have a full toolkit available to you to help you to grow your podcast’s audience and to monetize your show(s) in diverse ways.
+As a serious independent podcast creator, it’s important that you have a full toolkit available to help grow your audience, monetize, simplify workflows and make certain processes quicker and easier.
+Dynamic content and ad insertion is a great example of this.

 In this article...

-“Baked-in” refers to the practice of advertisements being read out by the podcast creator during the recording of an episode.
+“Baked-in” refers to the practice of advertisements, sponsorship messages or other content segments being read out by the podcast creator during the recording of an episode.

 For example, a podcaster might secure a deal with a local or niche sponsor to partner with them on four episodes and where the podcaster sells them a “pre-roll” and a “mid-roll” ad slot per episode.